ncmd/spike/ReadMe.md

 ## Requirements

-- python 2.6 or above
+- python 2.7 (not tested with 3.x, but fails with 2.6, esp. flask-bcrypt)
 - python-virtulenv
 - probably some build-essentials: gcc, make'n' stuff